cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 mov ecx, esp
 ```

-After the syscall returns, EAX will contain a reference to the socket, lets put it in EDI.
+After the syscall returns, EAX will contain a reference to the socket, let's put it in EDI.
 ```ASM
 mov edi, eax
 ```